jhaumont/enter-the-daggerverse/runbooks/english/06-use-interactive-dagger-shell.md

 EOF
 ```

-Let's go to use module: [Use module from Daggerverse with Dagger Shell](./07-use-module-from-daggervers-with-dagger-shell.md)
+Now we have played a little bit with Dagger shell, let's use it with a module: [Use module from Daggerverse with Dagger Shell](./07-use-module-from-daggervers-with-dagger-shell.md).